 Herman-Taylor Funeral Home, Wisconsin Rapids, is honored to be assisting the family with arrangements.

 Cherie’s family would like to thank all the community members, the WRPS staff, USA Hockey, and especially the faculty and staff at Grove Elementary School for all the love and support they have given.
 They would also like to thank the UW Hospital staff for the excellent care they provided.

-To send flowers to the family or plant a tree in memory of Cherie E. Statz, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Cherie E. Statz, please visit our tribute store.